 Additionally, growing your own food diversifies your palate and exposes your diet to healthier foods – especially if you choose to grow a variety of fruits and vegetables.
 To learn more about the benefits of what we like to call “eating the rainbow,” check this out.

 The last and maybe most important reason for some is growing your own food can shrink your grocery bill.
-If you cannot afford to buy organic food, you won’t have to put your money towards industries who rely on practices that pollute and harm the environment’s health (and human health).
+If you cannot afford to buy organic food, you won’t have to put your money towards industries that rely on practices that pollute and harm the environment’s health (and human health).
 If you buy non-hybrid, heirloom species, you can save the seeds from the best producers, dry them, and use them for the next growing season.
-Learning to can, dry or preserve your summer or fall harvest will allow you to feed yourself even when the growing season is over.
-If you live in part of the world that becomes cold and snowy during the winter, check out this post on inexpensive ways to grow food in the winter!
+Learning to can, dry, or preserve your summer or fall harvest will allow you to feed yourself even when the growing season is over.
+If you live in a part of the world that becomes cold and snowy during the winter, check out this post on inexpensive ways to grow food in the winter!